 Student Equity Stakeholder Group

 Established in 2021, this group is made up of University staff members and meets three times per year.
-Facilitated by the Equity Office Te Ara Tautika, the stakeholder group provides an opportunity for staff members from across the University to engage and discuss a broad range of equity issues for current Māori and equity-group students.
-The group also has in interest in discussing the removal of barriers that Māori and equity-group students face to studying at the University.
+Facilitated by the Equity Office Te Ara Tautika, the stakeholder group provides an opportunity for staff members from across the University to engage and discuss a broad range of equity related issues and challenges to participation and success faced by some students studying at the University.

 To find out more or to become a member, contact Snr research and policy adviser Lyn O’Neill: lyn.o’email@example.com.

 Please email firstname.lastname@example.org if you would like your network highlighted.